ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Signals send four different types of events to their observers:

  * The **next** event provides a new value from the stream.
 [Signal][] methods only operate on events of this type.
-Unlike Cocoa collections, it is completely valid for a signal to include `nil`.
  * The **error** event indicates that an error occurred before the signal could finish.
 The event may include an signal specific `ErrorType` object that indicates what went wrong.
 Errors must be handled specially – they are not